Libra-foundation/Pull-Request-Comments/README.md

 ```

 The worflow above will comment the content of the template.
 As of now the worflow does not format template.
+Depending on the configuration of your repositories you might not need to explicitly set the permitions.